ucidentity/Grouper-ActiveMQ-Provisioner/README.md

 You will need a separate queue for each service (AD, LDAP, LDAP IsMemberOf, other service).
 We are currently supporting AD and LDAP IsMemberOf (berkeleyEduIsMemberOf).
 A queue name is ldap.isMemberOf

 * Configure attributes for each provisioning target within Grouper.
 Example:
 The Grouper UI utilizes a separate plug-in for setting the provisioning attribute.
 This attribute is used to determine provisioning for LDAP IsMemberOf attribute.
-Access to the setting are allowed for most department groups.
+Access to the sync attribute setting is allowed for most department group admins.

    etc:attribute:provisioningTargets:all:syncToLdapIMO

- The attribute for allowLargeGroups (etc:attribute:provisioningTargets:all:allowLargeGroups) should be only set by admin staff.
+   The attribute for allowLargeGroups should be only set by admin staff.

+   etc:attribute:provisioningTargets:all:allowLargeGroups

 * Add configuration info to grouper-loader.properties file.
 Example for LDAP IsMemberOf provisioning:
 ````